dentarg/auth0-blog/_posts/2017-07-27-authenticating-android-apps-developed-with-kotlin.markdown

 </manifest>
 ```

-Before testing the integration with Auth0, we need to go back to [the *Clients* page in the management tool](https://manage.auth0.com/#/clients) and do two modifications.
-First, we have to configure the *Allowed Callback URLs* option of our client to accept the following url:
+Before testing the integration with Auth0, we need to go back to [the *Application* page in the management tool](https://manage.auth0.com/#/applications) and do two modifications.
+First, we have to configure the *Allowed Callback URLs* option of our application to accept the following url:

 ```bash
 demo://krebshaus.auth0.com/android/com.auth0.samples.kotlinapp/callback